-This Management's Discussion and Analysis (MD&A) dated May 12, 2016 should be read in conjunction with the audited amended consolidated financial statements and notes thereto of Enbridge Inc. (Enbridge or the Company) for the year ended December 31, 2015, prepared in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP) and filed on May 12, 2016.
+This Management's Discussion and Analysis (MD&A) dated February 17, 2017 should be read in conjunction with the audited consolidated financial statements and notes thereto of Enbridge Inc. (Enbridge or the Company) for the year ended December 31, 2016, prepared in accordance with generally accepted accounting principles in the United States of America (U.S. GAAP).
 All financial measures presented in this MD&A are expressed in Canadian dollars, unless otherwise indicated.
 Additional information related to the Company, including its Annual Information Form, is available on SEDAR at www.sedar.com.